I. The Law

 The OSD will provide laboratory assistants when necessary.
 The OSD maintains a list of individuals who are available for employment as laboratory assistants.
 Students may also identify a qualified individual to serve as a laboratory assistant.
 The student must guide the assistant through each of the steps in the experiment.
 The assistant is intended to act as the student’s hands or eyes for the purpose of accommodating the student’s disability.
 All conclusions that result from the lab exercise are the responsibility of the student.

 Students should request these services from the Deaf and Hard of Hearing Specialist immediately following registration through the student’s OSD Online Services (AIM) page by clicking on the check-box for interpreting or academic captioning services for each class.
 Timely request of academic captioning and interpreting services is required to allow for sufficient time to arrange services.
-Student who do not have access to the OSD Online Services may request services by completing the “Request for Services Form ( RSF)” to request their services (see Appendix E).
+Student who do not have access to the OSD Online Services (AIM) may may contact the OSD office for assistance.

 Students must be enrolled in classes in order for the Request for Services Form (RSF) to be processed for classes , proof of enrollment must accompany the RSF.